-Kristen received her Bachelor’s degree and K-8 Multi-Subject Teaching Credential from Cal State University, Long Beach in 2009.
-She received her Montessori credential in 2010.
-Kristen has taught Kindergarten, 2nd and 8th grade.
-She has loved her journey through public school and the Montessori philosophy.
-Her heart is truly with the Montessori teaching methods and individualized lessons that address the learning style of each child.
-Kristen is happy to be back with Bella Mente Montessori Academy and embarking on this new journey.
+I received my Bachelor’s degree and K-8 Multi-Subject Teaching Credential from Cal State University, Long Beach in 2009.
+I received my Montessori credential in 2010.
+I recently received my cleared Special Education credential for mild/ mod.
+I have taught Kindergarten, 2nd and 8th grade.
+I have loved my journey through public school and the Montessori philosophy.
+My heart is truly with the Montessori teaching methods and individualized lessons that address the learning style of each child.
+I am happy to be with Bella Mente Montessori Academy and embarking on this new journey.

 Jessica is a San Diego native and grew up in the north county region.
-She lived in beautiful northern California for four years where she received a bachelor’s degree in Liberal Studies with an emphasis in fine arts from Sonoma State University.
+She lived in beautiful northern California for four years, where she received a bachelor’s degree in Liberal Studies with an emphasis on fine arts from Sonoma State University.
 Having done her senior thesis with a Montessori school in Healdsburg, CA, she returned to sunny San Diego with a new outlook on the education system.
-After receiving her Multiple Subject teaching credential at Cal State University San Marcos, she took advice from a respected professor and began looking in to Montessori schools in the area.
-Bella Mente entered her life at the perfect time and Jessica is delighted to have been chosen to be a part of such a flourishing and wonderful learning community.
+After receiving her Multiple Subject teaching credential at Cal State University San Marcos, she took advice from a respected professor and began looking into Montessori schools in the area.
+Bella Mente entered her life at the perfect time, and Jessica is delighted to have been chosen to be a part of such a flourishing and wonderful learning community.

 Lee Anna Epp is a Lower Elementary teacher at Bella Mente Montessori Academy.
 She received her AMS Montessori teaching credential from Montessori Center for Teacher Education in San Diego, California.
 She has her California State teaching credential from California State University Fullerton and her B.A. from the University of San Diego.

-Meg Leonard Cull is an enthusiastic, creative, and experienced lower and middle school teacher; as well as a former administrator, originally from the West.
-Her entire career has been spent in independent schools ranging from: Pago Pago, American Samoa, Salt Lake City, Alexandria, VA, Salt Lake City (again), Shaker Heights, OH, to California.
-She values the diversity of students, commitment of families, working with an engaged faculty, and the community vision one feels in schools such as these.
-She understands the hard work it takes to “live the mission” of the school, so that children may have the best possible educational experience.
-Meg is thrilled about working at Bella Mente Montessori Academy having recently come from The Lillian and Betty Ratner School in Pepper Pike, OH- a Montessori Pre-Primary-Middle School environment.
+Meg Leonard Cull is an experienced lower and middle school teacher, as well as former administrator, from Salt Lake City, UT.
+Her entire career has been spent in independent schools ranging from Pago Pago, American Samoa, Salt Lake City, UT, Alexandria, VA, Shaker Heights, OH, to California.
+She values: the diversity of students, the commitment of families, working with a professional faculty, and the community vision one gains in schools such as these.
+She understands the hard work it takes to continually improve your teaching craft and live the mission of the school each day.

-Mrs. McGraw has been surrounded by teachers and the educational system for as long as she can remember.
-She comes from a family of educators and learned to love children and teaching at a very early age.
-Meghan received her bachelor’s degree from Pepperdine University, which was followed by a teaching credential program at California State University, Northridge.
+This will be Ms. McGraw’s 4th year teaching Upper EL at Bella Mente.
+She has twelve years of experience as a classroom teacher, which has included teaching 1st, 4th, and 5th grades in both a large, urban, public school setting, a mid-sized charter school, and a private, college preparatory academy.
+Teachers and the educational system have surrounded Mrs. McGraw for as long as she can remember.
+She came from a family of educators and learned to love children and teaching at a very early age.
+Ms. McGraw received her bachelor’s degree from Pepperdine University, which was followed by a teaching credential program at California State University, Northridge.
 She also attended the Institute for Integrative Nutrition and graduated as a certified Holistic Health Coach.
-Meghan holds a Clear Multiple Subject Teaching Credential from the State of California.
-She has nine years experience as a classroom teacher, which has included teaching 1st, 4th, and 5th grades in both a large, urban, public school setting, a mid-sized charter school, and a small, private, college preparatory academy.
-She has lived all over the country, including Chicago, Florida, Austin, Texas, and Boulder, Colorado, but prefers life at the beach, in sunny San Diego!
+Ms. McGraw holds a Clear Multiple Subject Teaching Credential from the State of California.
+She has lived all over the country, including Chicago, Florida, Austin, Texas, and Boulder, Colorado, but prefers life at the beach, in North County San Diego!

-Meghan is a cheerful, fun-loving beach goer, who loves nothing more than spending time with her sweet, baby boy, Bodhi.
-She also enjoys traveling, volleyball, hiking, and most any other outdoor activity.
-Meghan is thrilled to part of the Bella Mente family!
+Ms. McGraw is a cheerful, fun-loving beachgoer, who loves nothing more than spending time with her sweet, four-year-old boy, Bodhi.
+When she is not teaching, grading, or planning, she enjoys traveling, volleyball, hiking, and most any other outdoor activity.
+Meghan is thrilled to be part of the Bella Mente family!

 Mr. Bareno is originally from Mexico.
-He earned a degree is Interdisciplinary Studies K-12, holds a clear California teaching credential, and has gone through Montessori training in Maria Montessori School in San Diego, Ca. Mr. Bareno started teaching ESL to high school students in 1998 in Mexico and the Caribbean, worked in publishing as an editor of content and teacher trainer, but most of his experience is in teaching elementary school, specifically grades 4-6.
+He earned a degree in Interdisciplinary Studies K-12, holds a cleared California teaching credential, and has gone through Montessori training in Maria Montessori School in San Diego, Ca. Mr. Bareno started teaching ESL to high school students in 1998 in Mexico and the Caribbean.
+He worked in publishing as an editor of content and teacher trainer, but most of his experience is in teaching elementary school, specifically grades 4-6.

 Mr. Bareno started in Bella Mente in 2015 – 2017 and is excited to be back.
 Mr. Bareno cares about his students and takes time to meet their individual needs and create lessons that resonate and create excitement.
 During his time off, Mr. Bareno likes to hike, swim, cook, and read.

-Weston started his teaching career in Southern California covering areas from Pomona to San Diego.
+Weston started his teaching career in Southern California, covering areas from Pomona to San Diego.
 His experience is mainly working in charter school systems.
-He has always been impressed by the attention to the furthering the learning of the student in these alternative teaching programs.
-Weston is a product of the San Diego school system and obtained his bachelors in history from the nearby CSU San Marcos.
+He has always been impressed by the attention to furthering the learning of the student in these alternative teaching programs.
+Weston is a product of the San Diego school system and obtained his bachelor’s in history from the nearby CSU San Marcos.
 His extreme love of history pushes him to encourage his students to love it and learn from it as well.
-He is the father of one young little boy named California who hopes one day to attend a Montessori school.
+He is the father of one young little boy named California who also attends Bella Mente

 Jessica Mercado obtained a Bachelor of Arts in Applied Arts and Sciences degree in Liberal Studies with a Science Specialization at San Diego State University.
 During college, she served on the executive board of Andres Bonifacio Samahan as a Filipino Cultural Director where she received recognition from La Jolla Playhouse and Old Globe Theater for her playwright and cultural dances based on her personal narrative.
 After completing her undergraduate studies, Jessica became a Site Supervisor and Youth Leader for a Chinese cultural arts program at Barnard Elementary Pacific Language Academy.
 As a daughter of an immigrant family being the first to graduate college, Jessica understood the value and importance of education.
 She then returned to San Diego State University to acquire a Preliminary Multiple Subjects Teaching Credential to further her pursuit in elementary education.